fatih/images/README.md

 ## Installation

-Download the binary release suitable for your system:
+Download the stable binary releases suitable for your system:

-Or if you have Go installed, install latest version:
+Or if you have Go installed, install latest development version:

 ```bash
 go get -u github.com/fatih/images